Evaluating and diagnosing damage to the nervous system is complicated and complex.

 medical history and physical exam.
 They may also use one or more of these tests:

-Computed tomography scan (also called a CT or CAT scan).
-A diagnostic imaging procedure that uses a combination of X-rays and computer technology
+CT scan.
+This imaging test uses a combination of X-rays and computer technology to create

-of any part of the body, including the bones, muscles, fat, and organs.
-CT scans are
+detailed images of any part of the body, including bones, muscles, fat, and organs.

 Electroencephalogram (EEG).
-A procedure that records the brain's continuous electrical activity through electrodes
+This test records the brain's continuous electrical activity through electrodes attached

 Electrodiagnostic tests, such as electromyography (EMG) and nerve conduction velocity

 (NCV).
-Studies that evaluate and diagnose disorders of the muscles and motor neurons.
+These tests evaluate and diagnose disorders of the muscles and motor neurons.
 Electrodes

-Arteriogram (also called an angiogram).
-An X-ray of the arteries and veins to detect blockage or narrowing of the vessels.
+Arteriogram (angiogram).
+This X-ray of the arteries and veins detects blockage or narrowing of the blood vessels.

 Evoked potentials.
-Procedures that record the brain's electrical response to visual, auditory, and sensory
+This test records the brain's electrical response to visual, auditory, and sensory

 Myelogram.
-A procedure that uses dye injected into the spinal canal to make the structure clearly
+This test uses dye injected into the spinal canal to make the structure clearly visible

-provider to analyze blood flow in cases of possible stroke.
+analyze blood flow in cases of possible stroke.
+This includes carotid ultrasound and

-Ultrasound (also called sonography).
-A diagnostic imaging technique that uses high-frequency sound waves and a computer to create images of
+Ultrasound (sonography).
+This imaging test uses high-frequency sound waves and a computer to make images of

 blood vessels, tissues, and organs.
 Ultrasounds are used to view internal organs as

-they function, and to assess blood flow through various vessels.
+they function.
+They also assess blood flow through various vessels.